 I began my career in healthcare back in the 1990’s when I became a registered nurse.
 I spent over 15 years a high-risk labor and delivery nurse working at both private and community hospitals.
 After years of sharing in the joy and sometimes extreme sorry with families I decided to return to school to get my masters degree in nursing.
 I wasn’t sure what my future career plans were but I just knew that I needed to expand my knowledge base.
 I obtained my undergraduate degree at California State University, Long Beach and my masters of science/family nurse practitioner degree at University of North Georgia (formerly Georgia College and State University)

 Developing a passion

-Since becoming a certified family nurse practitioner (FNP-c) I have been working in neurology.
+Since becoming a certified Family Nurse Practitioner (FNP-c) I have been working in neurology with a passion for treating dementia.
 I started working in the acute care setting, seeing patients in the hospital.
 After several years of hospital practice I transitioned into the outpatient clinic setting.
 For the last several years I’ve been evaluating, diagnosing and treating patients with a wide variety of neurologic conditions.
 Early on I developed a passion for dementia patients.
 I love providing care and comfort to the patient, their caregiver and family members.
 Although we don’t yet have a cure, I take pride in making the journey a little less stressful by providing support and education to everyone impacted by the disease.

 Subscribe to our Compassionate Education newsletter and receive our new articles, tips and updates right in your email!